AnnieGitUrGun/sUASPilotCertificationPresentation/md/faatest_1.md

   <li class="fragment"><span style="font-size: 16px;">Maintenance and preflight inspection procedures</span></li>
 </ol>

-All test questions are objective and multiple-choice.
+<span style="font-size:20px;">All test questions are objective and multiple-choice.
 The minimum passing score is 70 percent.
-The UAG test contains 60 questions; you are allowed 2 hours to complete.
+The UAG test contains 60 questions; you are allowed 2 hours to complete.</span>